'Living costs' cover whatever you need to pay for, excluding tuition fees, while you're at university. For example:

 |Transport||Cheap or free!|

 Figures based on an academic year of 30 weeks.
+Figures are per year unless otherwise stated, and you should allow for increases in subsequent years.

 The cost of study materials (sometimes referred to as ‘course costs’) varies depending on your course but may include: